MicrosoftDocs/azure-docs/articles/data-factory/concepts-data-flow-flowlet.md

 ![Screenshot showing creating a flowlet from an existing activity](./media/data-flow-flowlet/flowlet-context-create.png)

 If you have mulit-select turned on, you can also select multiple mapping data flow activities.
-This can accomplished by either lassoing multiple activities by drawing a rectangle to select them or using shift+left mouse click to select multiple activities.
+This can accomplished by either lassoing multiple activities by drawing a rectangle to select them or using shift+select to select multiple activities.
 Then you will right-click and select Create a new flowlet.

 ![Screenshot showing  rectangle select from existing activities](./media/data-flow-flowlet/flowlet-context-multi.png)